Dabin0312/image-processing-git-task/week3/README.md

 ---

 ## 🏁 6.
 Conclusion
-YOLOv8 successfully detected objects in 5 images and results were visualized using OpenCV.
+YOLOv8 successfully detected objects in **5 images**, and results were visualized using OpenCV.
 Class frequency analysis helped identify object patterns across the dataset.

 ## 🚀 7.
 Improvement Ideas

-Future improvements:
-Use more images for better pattern reliability
+- 📌 Use more images for better pattern reliability
-Apply fine-tuning to improve detection accuracy
+- 🎯 Apply fine-tuning to improve detection accuracy